 Perhaps I’m being churlish, then, when I suggest that Edgemont is not really an urban village.
 We have written of urban villages here as offering walkable, transit-friendly alternatives to the car-dependent lifestyle.
 In my optimistic imagination, the successful urban village combines middle-class (if eccentric) residents with seniors on fixed incomes, young people and transit-dependent working people.
 Edgemont ‘s customers approach by automobile, from the upper slopes of North Van, or perhaps from neighbouring West Vancouver, British Columbia’s richest municipality measured by average income.
 There are maybe half a dozen medium-density housing complexes around the village, with nothing targeted at seniors or renters.
 In other words, while it’s a cool place, it lacks diversity in housing or people.

-The District of North Vancouver land use plan identifies four priority zones in the municipality that are slated for intensive mixed use, all of them closer to the Burrard Inlet.
-For Edgemont, the land use plan may permit one or two more high-street condo developments on Edgemont Drive; and the District’s new transportation plan suggests that transit service will become more frequent over time.
+The District of North Vancouver official plan identifies four “town centre” zones in the municipality that are slated for intensive mixed use.
+For Edgemont, the municipal plan may permit one or two more high-street condo developments on Edgemont Drive; and the District’s new transportation plan suggests that transit service will become more frequent over time.
 Otherwise, the residents of Edgemont’s comfortable streets can be fairly confident that densification will not arrive at their doorsteps any time soon.

 [Update: consultations around a neighbourhood planning study for Edgemont Village were launched February 16, 2013.]